Country Programme (CP 200287)

 The Purchase for Progress (P4P) initiative leverages WFP’s purchasing power and expertise in food quality and logistics to link smallholders to agricultural markets.
 WFP and local partners work with farmer organisations to help smallholders develop business and harvesting skills to meet WFP’s high quality standards.
 By acquiring these skills, smallholders are able to sell their crop production to WFP and, most importantly, become competitive players in the formal markets to increase their incomes and improve their lives.

-Since its start in 2009, P4P has linked 16,000 Malawian farmers’ supply to both WFP’s demand for staple food and to other buyers in national and regional markets.
-In total, WFP Malawi has locally purchased 47,000mt of food through P4P modalities.
+Since its start in 2009, P4P has linked over 16,000 Malawian farmers’ supply to both WFP’s demand for staple food and to other buyers in national and regional markets.
+In total, WFP Malawi has locally purchased over 50,000mt of food through P4P modalities.
 Of these, 5,340mt were sourced directly from smallholders through farmer organisations or small/medium traders.